Skip to content

 • Other legal stuff like arbitration and termination.

 In my experience, contracts for product licensing are more complicated than a contract to license art for a hotel.
 Product licensing contracts are usually written with full-blown legalese, and at times can be hard to understand.
-Whereas contracts for a hotel project are written in plain everyday speak.
+Whereas contracts for a hotel project are written in plain everyday speak, or slightly formal language.
 It's always best to consult with a legal professional, if you're ever unsure about what something means.

 Your workload